alpbeysir/ceng469-hw1/README.md

 ## OBJ Loader

 The sample OBJ loader did not support all the features I wanted and was not written in my style.
 So I decided to replace it.
 This was trivial and involved learning about the simple OBJ format from some page online, then writing a parser.
+At this step I also had to decide on the internal mesh struct/format I would use.
+Since it was my first implementation of the algorithm, I did not wish to make assumptions about the what would be the most comfortable way to store the mesh data.
+Therefore I kept it very flexible with just four arrays of structs for vertex, normal, quad and triangle data respectively (the homework only allows tri and quad topologies).

+## Catmull-Clark Subdivision

+The algorithm has two inputs, a mesh and an integer (level) describing how many times to apply the algorithm.
+The output is another mesh.
+I started by defining a function that would do one iteration for quad topologies.
+I thought I would deal with triangle topologies later.
+Also, one could write a generic function for all polygons, but since I was only dealing with tris and quads I did not wish to get confused thinking about generalized code.

+### Mesh subdivide_quad(Mesh mesh)

+The subdivision implementation, as I understand it, is composed of basically two steps:

+1. Precompute some stuff we will need later.
+2. Access the precomputations and calculate the new state of each tri/quad.